Closures, scope, hoisting, the JS object model, and more.

 Find the kth to last node in a singly-linked list.
 We'll start with a simple solution and move on to some clever tricks. keep reading »

-Write a function to reverse the word order of a string, in-place.
-It's to decipher a supersecret message and win the war. keep reading »
+Write a function to reverse the word order of a string, in place.
+It's to decipher a supersecret message and head off a heist. keep reading »

 Efficiently sort numbers in an array, where each number is below a certain maximum. keep reading »